Reflex Sympathetic Dystrophy Syndrome

 should take medicine or see a doctor.
 At its worst, however, pain robs us of our

-lives.
-Pain is a complex perception that differs enormously among individual patients, even
+very lives.
+Pain is a complex perception that differs enormously among individual

 In 1931, the French medical missionary Dr. Albert Schweitzer wrote, "Pain is a more